MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-improving-calculation-performance.md

 - It was entered.
 - It was changed.
-- It is in an AutoFilter list, and the criteria drop-down list was enabled.
+- It's in an AutoFilter list, and the criteria drop-down list was enabled.
-- It is flagged as uncalculated.
+- It's flagged as uncalculated.

 A formula that is flagged as uncalculated is evaluated when the worksheet, workbook, or Excel instance that contains it is calculated or recalculated.